-- 4. If the earlier trade mark has been used in accordance with Article 16 in relation to only part of the goods or services for which it is registered, it shall, for the purpose of the examination of the application for a declaration of invalidity, be deemed to be registered in respect only of that part of the goods or services. - 5.
+- 3. In the absence of the proofs referred to in paragraphs 1 and 2, the application for a declaration of invalidity on the basis of an earlier trade mark shall be rejected. - 4.
+If the earlier trade mark has been used in accordance with Article 16 in relation to only part of the goods or services for which it is registered, it shall, for the purpose of the examination of the application for a declaration of invalidity, be deemed to be registered in respect only of that part of the goods or services. - 5.
 Paragraphs 1 to 4 shall also apply where the earlier trade mark is a European Union trade mark.
 In such a case, genuine use of the European Union trade mark shall be determined in accordance with Article 15 of Regulation (EC) No 207/2009.

-Article 49 Consequences of revocation and invalidity55
+Consequences of Revocation and Invalidity

-- A registered trade mark shall be deemed not to have had, as from the date of the application for revocation, the effects specified in this Directive, to the extent that the rights of the proprietor have been revoked.
-An earlier date, on which one of the grounds for revocation occurred, may be fixed in the decision at the request of one of the parties.56 - 2.
+- 1. A registered trade mark shall be deemed not to have had, as from the date of the application for revocation, the effects specified in this Directive, to the extent that the rights of the proprietor have been revoked.
+An earlier date, on which one of the grounds for revocation occurred, may be fixed in the decision at the request of one of the parties. - 2.
 A registered trade mark shall be deemed not to have had, as from the outset, the effects specified in this Directive, to the extent that the trade mark has been declared invalid.